 Online surveys are one of the easiest ways to get feedback from customers.
 In today’s tech-savvy world, the options are many.
 Tools such as SurveyMonkey, SurveyGizmo, and PollDaddy are only the beginning.
 SurveyMonkey is perhaps the most well known and easy-to-use platform.
 And once they joined forces with Boomerang, their survey tools and analytics offering expanded even more.

 SurveyGizmo and PollDaddy are similar platforms that also let you create surveys and polls.
 Constant Contact, a popular email software, offers an online survey tool.
-If your company already has an account with them, this may be the least expensive and simplest option.
+If your company already has an account with them, this may be the least expensive and most straightforward option.

 You can effortlessly embed these surveys and polls onto your website — whether directly or as a pop-up — or in emails you send to clients and customers.
 With email surveys, you can create email lists and customer email invitations.
 These tools let you track your responses and send messages to people who haven’t responded to your survey.